trinodb/trino/.github/DEVELOPMENT.md

 In addition to those you should also adhere to the following:

+### Readability

+The purpose of code style rules is to maintain code readability and developer efficiency when working with the code.
+All the code style rules explained below are good guidelines to follow but there may be exceptional situations where we purposefully depart from them.
+When readability and code style rule are at odds, the readability is more important.

+### Consistency

+Keep code consistent with surrounding code where possible.

 ### Alphabetize

 Alphabetize sections in the documentation source files (both in the table of